bigchaindb/bigchaindb/docs/source/topic-guides/bft.md

 # BigchainDB and Byzantine Fault Tolerance

 We have Byzantine fault tolerance (BFT) in our roadmap, as a switch that people can turn on.
-We anticipate that turning it on will cause a severe dropoff in performance (to gain a little extra security).
+We anticipate that turning it on will cause a severe dropoff in performance (to gain some extra security).
 See [Issue #293](https://github.com/bigchaindb/bigchaindb/issues/293).

 Among the big, industry-used distributed databases in production today (e.g. DynamoDB, Bigtable, MongoDB, Cassandra, Elasticsearch), none of them are BFT.
 Indeed, almost all wide-area distributed systems in production are not BFT, including military, banking, healthcare, and other security-sensitive systems.